thadryanjs/Portfolio/README.md

 Because analyzing text presents numerous challenges in the form of word-stemming, context, and tone, I wrote a tweet [classifier](https://nbviewer.jupyter.org/github/sweeney-th/Portfolio/blob/master/DataScience/TwitterClassifier/signatureProject.pdf) that uses only numeric metadata to predict determine if a given message came from the handle of Hillary Clinton or Donald Trump.
 It uses a Kaggle dataset that I heavily re-engineered using Python scripts to more than double its wide.
 The classifier() works with ~97% accuracy.

-### The National Survivor Financial Security Policy Map and Scorecard

-My first foray into "hacktivism" involved working on [this webap](https://mapandscorecard.freefrom.org/).
 ### Examples by language

 [Here](https://github.com/sweeney-th/Portfolio/tree/master/Misc/ExamplesByLanguage) you will find smaller programs where practice a variety of languages: Python, Perl, C, and Java.
 For R code, see the above classifier as I generally use it for Data Science tasks only.